-Andorra Angola Armenia Australia Austria Azerbaijan Bangladesh Belarus Belgium Benin Bolivia Botswana Brazil Bulgaria Burkina Faso Cameroon Canada Cape Verde Côte D'Ivoire Chile China Chinese Taipei Colombia Congo Costa Rica Cuba Cyprus Czech Republic Democratic People's Republic of Korea Denmark Ecuador Egypt Estonia Ethiopia Finland France Gabon Georgia Germany Ghana Greece Honduras Hong Kong Hungary Iceland India Indonesia Ireland Israel Italy Japan Kazakhstan Kenya Kosovo Latvia Lebanon Libya Lithuania Luxembourg Macau Madagascar Malaysia Mali Malta Mauritius Mexico Mongolia Morocco Namibia Nepal Netherlands Antilles New Zealand Nigeria Norway Pakistan Palestina Peru Philippines Poland Portugal Puerto Rico Republic Of Korea Romania Russia Rwanda Saudi Arabia Senegal Singapore siteparc Slovakia Slovenia South Africa Spain Sri Lanka Sudan Sweden Switzerland Syria Tanzania Thailand The Democratic Republic Of The Congo Trinidad And Tobago Tunisia Turkey Uganda Ukraine United Kingdom United States Uruguay Uzbekistan Viet Nam Zambia
+Andorra Angola Armenia Australia Azerbaijan Bangladesh Belarus Belgium Benin Bolivia Botswana Brazil Bulgaria Burkina Faso Cameroon Canada Cape Verde Côte D'Ivoire Chile China Chinese Taipei Colombia Costa Rica Cuba Cyprus Czech Republic Democratic Republic Of Congo Denmark Ecuador Egypt Estonia Ethiopia Finland France Gabon Georgia Germany Ghana Greece Honduras Hong Kong Hungary Iceland India Indonesia Ireland Israel Italy Japan Kazakhstan Kenya Korean Architects Union – KAU Kosovo Latvia Lebanon Libya Lithuania Luxembourg Macau Madagascar Malaysia Mali Malta Mauritius Mexico Mongolia Morocco Namibia Nepal New Zealand Nigeria Norway Ordre Nationale des Architectes de la République Démocratique du Congo Pakistan Palestina Peru Philippines Poland Portugal Puerto Rico Republic Of Korea Romania Russia Rwanda Saudi Arabia Senegal Singapore siteparc Slovakia Slovenia South Africa Spain Sri Lanka Sudan Sweden Switzerland Syria Tanzania Thailand Trinidad And Tobago Tunisia Turkey Uganda Ukraine United Kingdom United States Uruguay Uzbekistan Viet Nam Zambia

 Contact Information Economic indicator Statistics Education Duration of studies Internship Examination Title granted Continuing Professional Development Professional Title Registration Mechanism for validating the licence to practice Code of Ethics Intellectual Property / Copyright Architect's functions Architect's Professional Liability Insurance Other Professionals involved in the design/construction process Obtaining commissions Competitions Quality-based selections Contracts Architects' compensation